Node Embedding over Temporal Graphs: Experimental Results

 \subsection{Degree Distribution}

-In order to further explore the performance of \tntv on different types of graphs, and the aforementioned effect of the clustering coefficient, we superficially generated four random graphs with different degree distributions other than power law: linear, logarithmic, sinusoidal, and exponential.
+In order to further explore the performance of \tntv on different types of graphs, and the aforementioned effect of the CC, we superficially generated four random graphs with different degree distributions other than power law: linear, logarithmic, sinusoidal, and exponential.
 All graphs were created for $n{=}1000$ nodes and $m{=}100{,}000$ edges.
 We increased the number of edges linearly along $T{=}50$ time steps, so that the total number of edges after all $T$ time steps would be $m$.
 At each time step $t$, we added $m_t$ new random edges to the graph, between its $n$ nodes, so that the degree distribution would be as close as possible to the predefined degree distribution.
-We ran \tntv, \ntv, and \ctdnel for the temporal link prediction task, using $t{=}45$ as the pivot, over this set of four random graphs.
+We ran \tntv, \ntv, and \ctdnel for the link prediction task, using $t{=}45$ as the pivot.
 We opted for \ctdnel as a representative temporal baseline, since it achieved the best performance over $3$ of the $6$ datasets for the temporal link prediction task (as can be seen in table ~\ref{table:tempoal_link_auc}).
 Notice that since the edge selection is not completely random, but has to follow a predefined degree distribution, node embedding is still expected to be meaningful.

 Table~\ref{table:random} shows the performance results, which are consistent with those observed for real-world graphs with a power-law degree distribution.
 For all four distributions, \tntv outperforms \ntv and is comparable with \ctdnel.
-As previously observed, performance increases as the clustering coefficient of the graph grows, while the gap of \tntv over \ntv is larger when the cluster coefficient is lower.
+As previously observed, performance increases as the CC of the graph grows, while the gap of \tntv over \ntv is larger when the CC is lower.
 The similar results for \tntv and \ctdnel algorithms imply that the temporal dynamics for these graphs is relatively easy to capture.